HexmosTech/Lama2/README.md

 curl -s https://raw.githubusercontent.com/HexmosTech/Lama2/main/install.sh | bash -s
 ```

-Learn more about other installation methods
-from our docs.
+Learn more about other installation methods from our docs.

+### VSCode Extension

+Find *Lama2 for VSCode* at the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=hexmos.Lama2).
+The extension requires the *l2* command available (usually at `/usr/local/bin/l2`).